Mathias Pollestad

 Mathias Pollestad (born 21 November 2004) is a speedway rider from Norway.
 He is a Norwegian national champion.

 Speedway career

 In 2020, Pollestad won the Norwegian Individual Speedway Championship.

-In 2022, he won the silver medal at the European Junior Championship.
+In 2022, Pollestad won the silver medal at the European Junior Championship.

-In 2024, he qualified for the final series of the 2024 SGP2 (the World U21 Championship) and secured the bronze medal.
+In 2024, Pollestad qualified for the final series of the 2024 SGP2 (the World U21 Championship) and secured the bronze medal.